EugeneMalvine/Project/README.md

-# A Simple ReseFull server.
+# A Simple RestFull server.
 To use run in Intellij and go to uri http://localhost:8080/ Or another, to which you have configured tomcat